It's been a long, winding road to get here.

 Persistent LDN users had significantly reduced DDDs of NSAID and opioids, and a lower proportion of users of DMARDs

-It's sad that we have to look at how LDN reduces the need for competing medications since the trials requires lots of money and big Pharma clearly doesn't want to rock their profitable apple cart.
+It's sad that we have to look at how LDN reduces the need for competing medications since the trials require lots of money and big Pharma clearly doesn't want to rock their profitable apple cart.

 We'll have to focus on these clues across different studies.